jeremy-rico/bar-down-deals/README.md

 uv add psycopg2-binary
 ```

-For development we install from source which needs a few dependencies
+For production install from source which needs a few dependencies

 1. a C compiler
 2. Python header files (probably already installed)